arookas/ssc/language.md

 function setOffSystemFlag(flag) { setSystemFlag(flag, false); }
 ```

 A callable may have any number of parameters.
 Each parameter is dynamically typed.
 A builtin may have a variadic signature by specifying an ellipsis keyword `...` as the final parameter (variadic functions are **not** supported).

 A callable's return value is also dynamic.
 Use a `return` statement to override the interpreter's default return value for a given code path.

 ---

 Functions and builtins may be called either as standalone statements or in expressions.
 To call a function or builtin, simply pass its name, followed by any arguments, each separated by a comma:

 ```
 appearReadyGo(); // calls the function 'appearReadyGo' with no arguments insertTimer(1, 0); // calls the function 'insertTimer' with two arguments, '1' and '0'
 ```

 _**Note:** You cannot call a function or builtin in code preceding its definition or declaration, respectively.
 All callable declarations and definitions must also be in the global scope._

 ### Operators

-The following table describes the operators supported by SunScript, as well as their precedence and associativity.
+The following table describes the operators supported by SunScript, as well as their precedence and associativity:

 |Precedence|Symbol|Name|Associativity|
 |:--------:|:-----|:---|:-----------:|